UNLV-Libraries/archivesspace-drupal/README.md

 ## AS2D8
-#### ArchivesSpace-to-Drupal 8 integration
+## ArchivesSpace-to-Drupal 8 integration

 ![AS2D8 Logo]()

-#### About this project
+## About this project
 The [AS2D8](https://www.as2d8.com/) suite of modules supports pulling ArchivesSpace data to Drupal 8.
 It extends the Drupal core Migrate API with plugins, provides sensible defaults for displaying ArchivesSpace content in Drupal, and .
 Changes can be made in real time or asynchronously in batches during cron run.
-Once ArchivesSpace records are consumed by Drupal, they can be further enriched with NISO-defined metadata, displayed in a customizable discovery theme layer, and further syndicated for consumption by other resources.
+Once ArchivesSpace records are consumed by Drupal, they can be further enriched with NISO-defined metadata, published in a customizable discovery theme layer, and further syndicated for consumption by other resources.

 A few possible use cases include:
 - Using Drupal Views to build glossary displays, user-configurable sorting,